 - Gen-Z supports multiple topologies – co-packaged, point-to-point, mesh, switch-based, and transparent router topologies within a single enclosure or at rack scale.

-- Gen-Z supports very robust, flexible, and extensible data access protocol that can access any type and number of components including: processors, memory, I/O, accelerators, storage, FPGA, DSP, etc.
+- Gen-Z enables a robust, flexible, and extensible data access protocol that can access any type and number of components including: memory, I/O, accelerators, storage, FPGA, DSP, etc.

-- Gen-Z uses a highly-optimized, memory semantic protocol that inherently supports multiple use cases including: memory (DRAM and Storage Class Memory (SCM)), I/O – Gen-Z native and logical PCI device support that scales beyond the PCI Express architectural constraints, block and hybrid SCM + block storage, (non-) coherent and hybrid accelerators, Ethernet-compatible networking, low-lateency messaging, coherency, etc.
+- Gen-Z uses a highly-optimized, memory semantic protocol that inherently supports multiple use cases, including memory (DRAM and Storage Class Memory (SCM)), I/O – Gen-Z native and logical PCI device support, block and hybrid SCM + block storage, coherent and hybrid accelerators, Ethernet-compatible networking, low-latency messaging, coherency, and more.

 - Gen-Z supports up to 64-way memory interleaving across a set of point-to-point or switch attached memory components.
-Memory interleave can be explicitly managed by a memory controller or can be transparently implimented to provide additional capabilities, e.g., multi-host support, highly-resilient memory, transparent management and mechanical servicing, tiered memory, etc.
+More information here.

 - Gen-Z supports hardware-enforced isolation and built-in security.